-If you want your business to be easy to access for everyone, things like installing a wheelchair lift or making sure that there is dedicated parking space and adapted toilets for the disabled are essential, but far from enough.
+If you want your business to be easy to access for everyone, things, like installing a wheelchair lift or making sure that there is dedicated parking space and adapted toilets for the disabled,wheelchair lift or making sure that there is dedicated parking space and adapted toilets for the disabled are essential, but far from enough.
 In a fully accessible business, all obstacles are eliminated to make it possible for all customers to benefit from the offering of the establishment, regardless of muscle power, sight, hearing, or mental capacity.
-Even if it is hard to achieve a 100% accessible business, trying your best to facilitate access for your customers is worth it, both from a humanitarian and a business perspective.
+Even if perfect accessibility is difficult to achieve, trying to facilitate access for your customers is worth it, both from a humanitarian and a business perspective.

 WHY MAKE YOUR BUSINESS ACCESSIBLE?

 According to WHO (World Health Organization), more than one billion people, or 15% of the world population, live with some form of disability.
 15% of the world population is a considerable number, which, in turn, means that people with disabilities are likely to constitute a significant part of your customer base.

 Furthermore, accessibility is included as one of the fundamental rights in the Bill of Human Rights.
 Buildings, products, services, and activities should be available to all, enabling everyone, regardless of disability, to live as fully and comfortably as possible.
 So, the right question to ask yourself is not why but when you should make your establishment accessible.

 The advice offered below will get you started and make your business more welcoming for all your customers.

 Tactile paving in a contrasting yellow colour helps people with vision loss to navigate.